 The following table provides the dates at which the Sun is

 located within the boundaries of a specific zodiac

 constellation as defined in 1930 by the International

 Astronomical Union, i.e. the periods of the real zodiac

 The dates can vary by as much as 2 days from year to year, depending on the cycle of leap years.
 The solar zodiac column indicates the actual dates when the Sun is located within the boundaries of the named constellation.
-If you are on the boundary between any two signs and you want to know your real sign (together with your ascendent and descendent signs, defined below), send me an email telling me the date, time and location of birth and I will send you the information with (probably, if I have time) a nice sky chart of your birthday.
+If you are on the boundary between any two signs and you want to know your real sign (together with your ascendent and descendent signs, defined below), use the free software called Stellarium indicating the date, time and location of birth and it will give you a nice sky chart of your birthday through a nice interface.

 |Aries||The Ram||21st March